 Theme of this year's nationwide observance is "When We Care."
 "The theme is designed to help everyone examine his own motives and actions in the conservation of God's manifold gifts." points out Dr. B. L. Harris, soil and water use specialist with the Texas Agricultural Extension Service.
 The Extension Service is cooperating with the National Association of Conservation Districts and Soil and Water Conservation Districts throughout the state in the weeklong obserpossible."
-Many special programs diseases associated with and church services are shaded areas.
-When pruning being planned throughout trees and shrubs, do not top the state to call attention to or stub back large limbs but Phillips of Lubbock, in the responsibility of all prune selectively to thin out people for the protection and the top by removing branchproper care of the Lord's es at their point of origin.
+Many special programs diseases associated with and church services are being planned throughout trees and shrubs, do not top the state to call attention to or stub back large limbs but the responsibility of all prune selectively to thin out people for the protection and the top by removing branchproper care of the Lord's

 "At a time when pressures are growing regarding the use of our natural resources, it is vital that we reflect on our dependence on God for all things," emphasizes Harris.
-"We must be continually mindful of all the priceless gifts bestowed upon us by our Creator-air, soil, water and sunshinewhich make all living things which will also help in
+"We must be continually mindful of all the priceless gifts bestowed upon us by our Creator-air, soil, water and sunshine-which make all living things